benfoden/benfoden/README.md

-- I work at Nota as a Growth (Business) Developer.
+- 🌱 I write Javascript / Typescript, React, and light backend code.
+I write copy.
+I do UX and UI design.
+I name businesses and products.
-- 🌱 I enjoy learning Javascript, React, and various development topics.
+- 💞️ I've led product growth for b2c and b2b SaaS startups, and onboarded millions of users.
-- 💞️ I've got deep experience in startups, with a focus on growth, product, and branding.
-I am an expert at naming.
+- ™ I am a branding expert with successful projects from freelancers to Fortune 500 companies.
-- 📫 How to reach me ... reach out on twitter @benfoden .
-My DM's are open.
+- ⌨ I enjoy mechanical keyboards, ultimate (frisbee) disc, 3D printing, and all kinds of fine-tuned feedback.
-- ⌨ I enjoy quality mechanical keyboards and input devices of all kinds.
+- 📫 Reach me on twitter @benfoden via DM.